NREL/HPC/docs/Documentation/Slurm/monitor_and_control.md

 The displayed fields in `squeue` can be highly customized to display the information that's most relevant for the user by using the `-o` or `-O` flags.
 The full list of customizable fields can be found under the entries for these flags in the `man squeue` command on the system.

 By setting the environment variable export $SQUEUE_FORMAT, you can override the system's default squeue fields with your own.
-For example, if you run the following line (or place it in your `~/.bashrc` or `~/.bash_aliases` file to make it peristent across logins):
+For example, if you run the following line (or place it in your `~/.bashrc` or `~/.bash_aliases` file to make it persistent across logins):

 `export SQUEUE_FORMAT="%.18i %.15P %.8q %.12a %.8p %.8j %.8u %.2t %.10M %.6D %R"`